AdamKyle/flare/resources/info/tips/section-1.md

 Healing spells can never miss and healing spells have a chance to resurrect you and heal you again!
 Prophets can attack with Damage spells but are weaker than Heretics as they don't get an Intelligence boost.
-Damage spells also increase the Intelligence and Focus of a Heretic, while Healing spells will increase your Charisma (chr) ad Focus.
+Damage spells also increase the Intelligence and Focus of a Heretic, while Healing spells will increase your Charisma (chr).
+Both will also raise your focus.
+Which for casters is their **To Hit** stat.

 Don't focus on the other [skills](/information/skill-information) right now, we shall detail some of those a bit later